ptor/flopp-to-winch/README.md

 ## About

-This is tool to create a Norsk Data filesystem (aka "directory") from (a set of) floppy disks created with the ND SINTRAN-III tool "WINCH-TO-FLOPPY".
+This is a tool to create a Norsk Data filesystem (aka "directory") from (a set of) floppy disks created with the ND SINTRAN-III tool "WINCH-TO-FLOPPY".
 The format created with WINCH-TO-FLOPPY is documented at